ShayNamir/ShayNamir/README.md

 In this repository, you'll discover a mix of projects, ideas, and snippets that define who I am as a developer and a person.
 Here's a sneak peek at what you can expect:

 ### Projects
-- *[Machine Learning Models](https://github.com/ShalomOfstein/Basic_ML_Models)* This is a collection of implementations for Naive Bayes, Linear Regression, and Logistic Regression models with custom functionalities and evaluation metrics.
-- *[Viking Chess](https://github.com/ShalomOfstein/Viking_Chess_OOP_task_1):* This is an assignment from my OOP course.
+- *[Viking Chess](https://github.com/ShayNamir/Viking_Chess.git):* This is an assignment from my OOP course.
 I created a strategic board game inspired by historical Viking chess, complete with an interactive GUI for an engaging playing experience.
-- *[RUDP protocol](https://github.com/ShalomOfstein/NetworkProgramming3):* This repository was for Networks course.
-I implemented a reliable protocol to ensure data transmission over an unreliable UDP network, tested under various network conditions.
-- *[Course Registration System](https://github.com/ShalomOfstein/Course_Registration_System_OOP_finalProject):* Developed a comprehensive course registration system where you can sign up as a lecturer, a student, or a teacher's assistant, and create/sign up for different courses and keep track of everything easily.
+- *[Course Registration System](https://github.com/ShayNamir/Course_Registration_System.git):* Developed a comprehensive course registration system where you can sign up as a lecturer, a student, or a teacher's assistant, and create/sign up for different courses and keep track of everything easily.
-- *[Artificial intelligence Algorithms](https://github.com/ShalomOfstein/BayesianNetworkProject):* This project demonstrates my implementation of Bayesian Networks, focusing on efficient probability calculations through Variable Elimination (VE) and Bayes Ball inference methods.
-The project highlights my ability to model complex probabilistic relationships and optimize computational efficiency in AI algorithms.
+- *[Flight Management System](https://github.com/ShayNamir/Flight_Management_System.git):* An advanced flight management system that creates, manages, and tracks flights and travel plans.
+This project was developed as part of an Object-Oriented Programming course, showcasing my skills in designing robust and efficient systems.

 <h3 align="left">Languages and Tools:</h3>